moetunes/Nextwm/README.md

   * Added a click to focus option
   * Added ability to change back to last opened desktop.
   * Added bar with desktop switcher and statusbar.
+  * Colours and font are read from an rc file and can be updated with a keyboard shortcut.

 ###Installation